 Bitdefender is easily one of the most untrustworthy VPNs in the industry.
 Simply by being associated with Hotspot Shield destroys any kind of image that it might have had.

-Speed-wise, the service is a wreck, the servers are so far apart that you wonder how they can communicate between one another in the first place.
+Speed-wise, the service is a wreck; the servers are so far apart that you wonder how they can communicate with one another in the first place.

 In the end, don’t fool yourself with Bitdefender.
 It will probably screw you from behind any time it gets the chance.
-If not that, at the very least it’s walking corpse in terms of performance.
+If not that, at the very least, it’s a walking corpse in terms of performance.

 Go with NordVPN instead.
 The Panama-based online security provider has one of the largest, if not the largest, server infrastructure in the industry.
-Coupled with military-grade encryption and excellent customer support, it makes NordVPN a true leader on the market.
+Coupled with military-grade encryption and excellent customer support, it makes ExpressVPN a true leader in the market.